cognifog-eu/iot-edge-gw/README.md

 ### D.3.
 (Optional) Portainer
 Once installed, the Portainer instance will be deployed into your local cluster in a few moments.
 Navigate to `http://[IP_ADDRESS]:30777` and you will see the home page where we need to set a new password.
 Add this and hit next.

+If the following message appears `Your Portainer instance timed out for security purposes.
+To re-enable your Portainer instance, you will need to restart Portainer.`, it will be necessary to restart the Portainer application by typing: `kubectl restart [podname]`

+(The `podname` can be obtained after typing `kubectl get pods -A`)

 ## E. Other
 Optionally, end devices can be configured to interact with the IoT Edge Gateway by means of the MATTER protocol.
 More specifically, this communication has been validated by using ESP32-S2 DevKitM-1 devices (https://docs.espressif.com/projects/esp-idf/en/latest/esp32s2/hw-reference/esp32s2/user-guide-devkitm-1-v1.html) and the firmware provided by Tasmota (https://tasmota.github.io/docs/).